-When it comes to Walt Disney World dining, we’ve long been “staunch snacking advocates.”
+When it comes to Walt Disney World dining, we’re “staunch snacking advocates.”
 Obviously, attractions are the primary reason most people book trips, but the parks are much more than simply a collection of rides.
-(Otherwise, you might as well go to Six Flags or Cedar Point.)
-Among other things, there’s entertainment, themed design, and even snacking that rounds things out.
+Among other things, there’s entertainment, themed design, and even eating that completes the experience.

-Through this all, there has been one Walt Disney World snacking stalwart.
-A sugary oasis in a dessert desert.
-Okay, all of that is definitely hyperbole, but there has been one standout bakery that has delivered hit after hit for us in the last few months, and it’s time to finally give this EPCOT sweet treat spot its long overdue accolades…
+Through this all, Karamell-Küche has been one of Walt Disney World’s snacking stalwarts for the last decade-plus.
+It has delivered hit after hit for us in the last few years, and it’s time to finally give this EPCOT sweet treat spot its long overdue accolades…

 Before we dig into the desserts on the menu at Karamell-Küche, let’s begin with some quick background.
 In the long arc of Walt Disney World history, Karamell-Küche is still a relative newcomer, debuting roughly a decade ago in the Germany pavilion in partnership with Storck, the makers of Werther’s Original Caramels.